 The College is conveniently located in East Melbourne, near the Fitzroy Gardens, and on the edge of the Melbourne CBD.
 Its buildings bring together the historic bluestone of the original Parade College and the award-winning architecture of Gregory Burgess.

 Students come from a wide range of backgrounds and interests.
-Some are preparing for ministry in the Church, such as women from religious orders, candidates for the permanent diaconate program and.
+Some are preparing for ministry in the Church, such as women from religious orders, candidates for the permanent diaconate program and lay ecclesial ministers.
 Others are undertaking study for professional development or personal enrichment.

 CTC offers a range of undergraduate and postgraduate courses, as well as opportunity for higher degrees by research.
 Students can also take single units and audit individual units for interest rather than for assessment.